I’m beginning to think that self-care is a bit cliché.

 But deep down – she’s not excited about working out or eating well.

-She does want to feel better.
-She wants to look better.
+She does want to feel better, look better.
 She wants to be happier.

 But working out is never fun.
 And eating healthy is super-boring.